March 14 @ 08:30 - 18:30

-The event intends to attract students and young professionals across Bavaria as participants.
+The event intends to attract students and young professionals across Germany as participants.

 The program will consist of keynote speeches and panels, followed by a round of discussions where participants are split into groups and work together on proposed topics.

 Therefore, the audience will have a proactive role in the event!

 The event will be preceded by an optional tour of space-related facilities in Oberpfaffenhofen on Friday.

 A networking reception will close the event on Saturday evening.

 The language will be English since the organisers aim to be inclusive and diverse concerning participants and panel experts.

 A) The role of Germany in the international space sector by 2030